-An ideal location will have 3 requirements: cover, lack of crowds, and availability of amenities.
+An ideal location will have three requirements: cover, lack of crowds, and availability of amenities.
 You will also need to make sure you choose a location where players can duck down and hide from oncoming bullets.
-No one likes to play in wide open spaces!
+No one likes to play in wide-open spaces!
 Likewise, you want your location to be as empty as possible.
 Selecting somewhere that is teeming with little kids and parents will not make for an ideal match.
 Similarly, if there are no water fountains, restrooms, or places to grab a quick bite, participants are libel to be uncomfortable and crabby.

-While no location will be perfect, truly any location with some variation these three factors will work splendidly.
+While no location will be perfect, truly any location with some variation, these three factors will work splendidly.

 If you need some inspiration for locations, drive by your local elementary and middle schools to scope out the landscape.
-Also check out the less popular parks in the area.
+Also, check out the less popular parks in the area.
 Whatever you do, don’t pick a busy park as your playing field.
-Doing so will only annoy parents of both the players as well as those of the little kids who your NERF warriors may mistakenly trample over.
+Doing so will only annoy the parents of both the players as well as those of the little kids who your NERF warriors may mistakenly trample over.

 Regardless of your first choice of locale, always make sure that you have a backup venue.
 Ideally, it will be somewhere within walking distance of your original location.
 Why?
 Because sometimes, despite your best intentions, your first choice of playing field will not be available or you may find yourself kicked out.